QualiSystemsLab/Reservation-Mutex-Lock/README.md

 database-based locking internally.

 If you call AddServiceToReservation and it succeeds, you can be sure that nobody else already added a service with the same name.
-If someone tries to ado the same thing a split second later, their attempt to add the same service name will fail, and they would wait a few seconds and try again.
+If someone tries to add the same thing a split second later, their attempt to add the same service name will fail, and they would wait a few seconds and try again.
 Based on how reliably the error "CloudShell API error 100: Service with given alias already exists" has been seen, we assume that such locking exists in the product.

-This should already be enough to guarantee exclusive access.

-For added safety, we also set a Mutex Owner attribute when creating the new service to identify the party who tried to lock it.
-If there is a bug in CloudShell where two parties simultaneously receive success from AddServiceToReservation(..., "MUTEX", ...), when they check the Mutex Owner attribute, only one will see its identifier and continue, and the other will decide to wait in spite of the successful AddServiceToReservation and try again later.
-Mutex Owner could also be useful for debugging, if something gets stuck and leaves the Mutex Service in the reservation.

 Note that Mutex Service itself has no functionality.
 It is just an arbitrary object to add to the reservation and